mlong1397/DestinationBirding/README.md

   - a `www` folder with media (images)

 - `docs`
-  - contains the R markdown and html files of the report detailing my process, and a pdf of my presentation.
+  - contains the R markdown and html files of the report detailing my process (code heavy), plus non-technical PDFs of my written report and presentation.

 - `data`